fvergaracl/GAME/README.md

 First, you should activate poetry environment

-With hotreload `sphinx-autobuild docs/source docs/build/html`
+With hotreload `poetry run sphinx-autobuild docs/source docs/build/html --port 9000`.
+The documentation will be available at `http://localhost:9000`.

 ### Testing